sasipreethamchandaka/Module-Three-Tier/Frontend-Backend_code/README.md

 ![Uploading architecture.gif…]()

-# Book Three-Tier Application on AWS (Custom Setup)
+# Module Three-Tier Application on AWS (Custom Setup)

 This repository showcases a production-style **three-tier web application** (Frontend, Backend, and Database) deployed on AWS using a **custom infrastructure approach**.